Worship of heavenly bodies

-Astrotheology, astral mysticism, astral religion, astral or stellar theology (also referred to as astral or star worship) is the worship of the stars (individually or together as the night sky), the planets, and other heavenly bodies as deities, or the association of deities with heavenly bodies.
+The worship of heavenly bodies is the veneration of stars (individually or together as the night sky), the planets, or other astronomical objects as deities, or the association of deities with heavenly bodies.
 In anthropological literature these systems of practice may be referred to as astral cults.

-The most common instances of this are Sun gods and Moon gods in polytheistic systems worldwide.
-Also notable is the association of the planets with deities in Babylonian, and hence in Greco-Roman religion, viz.
-Mercury, Venus, Mars, Jupiter and Saturn.
+The most notable instances of this are sun gods and moon gods in polytheistic systems worldwide.
+Also notable are the associations of the planets with deities in Sumerian religion, and hence in Babylonian, Greek and Roman religion, viz.
+Mercury, Venus, Mars, Jupiter, and Saturn.
 Gods, goddesses, and demons may also be considered personifications of astronomical phenomena such as lunar eclipses, planetary alignments, and apparent interactions of planetary bodies with stars.
-The Sabians of Harran, a poorly understood pagan religion that existed in Harran during the early Islamic period (7th–10th century), were known for their astrotheology ('the astral cult').
+The Sabians of Harran, a poorly understood pagan religion that existed in Harran during the early Islamic period (7th–10th century), were known for their astral cult.

-The term astro-theology was first used in the context of 18th- to 19th-century scholarship aiming at the discovery of the original religion, particularly primitive monotheism.
-Astro-theology is any "religious system founded upon the observation of the heavens," and in particular may be monotheistic.
-More recently, the term astrotheology is used by Jan Irvin, Jordan Maxwell and Andrew Rutajit (2006) in reference to "the earliest known forms of religion and nature worship," advocating the entheogen theory of the origin of religion.

 The related term astrolatry usually implies polytheism.
 Some Abrahamic religions prohibit astrolatry as idolatrous.
 Pole star worship was also banned by imperial decree in Heian period Japan.

 Etymology

-Astrotheology (or astro-theology) comes from Greek ἄστρον astron, which means "star," and the word theologia (θεολογία), a combination of theos (Θεός, 'god') and logia (λογία, 'utterances, sayings, oracles')—the latter word relating to Greek logos (λόγος, 'word, discourse, account, reasoning'), thus "the study of God."

-Astrolatry has the suffix -λάτρης, itself related to λάτρις latris, "worshipper" or λατρεύειν latreuein, "to worship" from λάτρον latron, "payment".
+Astrolatry has the suffix -λάτρης, itself related to λάτρις latris 'worshipper' or λατρεύειν latreuein 'to worship' from λάτρον latron 'payment'.